merely-useful/py-rse/chapters/chapter-abstracts.md

 a way to link the output of one command to the input of another without intermediate files.
 A loop is a way to repeat a set of commands for each item in a list.
-By the end of the chapter a learner, will know how to redirect output, combine commands using the pipe, and repeat commands using a for loop.
+By the end of the chapter a learner will know how to redirect output, combine commands using the pipe, and repeat commands using a for loop.